kyang5/coursedescriptions/source/courses/comp449.rst

 Description
 ----------------------------

-In a mobile world, the ability to gain network access in a convenient manner, but yet securely, is becoming more and more of a requirement.
+In a mobile world, the ability to gain network access conveniently, but yet securely, is becoming more and more of a requirement.
 This course will explore the wireless standards, authentication issues, common configuration models for commercial versus institution installs and analyze the security